ChoGGi/SurvivingMars_CheatMods/Tutorials/Return All Nearby Objects.md

 local function ReturnAllNearby(Radius,Sort)
   Radius = Radius or 5000
   local pos = GetTerrainCursor()
+  --get pretty much all objects (18K on a new map) local all = GetObjects({class="CObject"})
-  --we only want stuff within radius local all = GetObjects({class="CObject"}) local list = FilterObjects({
+  --we only want stuff within *Radius* local list = FilterObjects({
     filter = function(Obj)
       if Obj:GetDist2D(pos) <= Radius then